dux/egoist/README.md

 * allows customized error messages `error('You are not allowed to make yourself admin')` `https://github.com/varvet/pundit/issues/654`

-* does not support Scope (Active::Record) anti-pattern.
+* on purpose, does not support Scope (Active::Record) anti-pattern.
 Define your scopes inside a models using policy checks

 * allows passing of parameters to policy checks.
-This is anti-pattern, but sometimes is needed
+This is anti-pattern, but sometimes is needed.

 ## Controllrers and authorizations

-Authorization check after the request is done, is basicly a rutime policy check.
+Authorization check after the request is done, is basicly a runtime policy check.
 Use it in dashboards.

 * you can pass only model, user, optional class and ability to test.
-It allways follows the same pattern: Can "this" user perform "this" action on "this" model? - clean!
+It allways follows the same pattern: Can "this" user perform "this" action on "this" model? - clean! (if you need to pass multiple objects in policy check, send Hash as model)

 * `auhthorize(@model, :read?)` or `auhthorize(@model, :read?)` will authorize model action and raise `Policy::Error` unlless one available.
 * `is_authorized?` will return `true` or `false`.